-The main town of Siwa is very small and there is one restaurant that many people go to, it is Abdu.
-While having my casual lunch here, I was seated at a larger community table with other Egyptians who were traveling to Siwa.
-There were other international tourist who were dining here but I loved where I was seated.
+The main town of Siwa is very small, and there is one restaurant that people flock to, it is Abdu.
+While having my casual lunch here, I was seated at a larger community table with other Egyptians and tourists who were traveling to Siwa.
 I ended up having lovely conversations with an Egyptian family of a mother and her two daughters.

 Main Course: ‘Chicken, Rice and Vegetables’, also served with hummus, pita and fresh cucumber-tomato salad.

-My friendly table mates at Abdu Restaurant.
 The mother asked me if I was Filipino, which threw me for a loop because most people cannot guess that.
-We had great conversations on travels and what career choices, these young ladies were achieving.
-I told them how wonderful they were and that they were ‘strong women’; they giggled a little.
+We had great conversations on travels, and what career choices these young ladies were achieving.
+I told them how wonderful they were, and that they were ‘strong women’; they giggled a little.
 Both her daughters reminded me of my own adult daughter, that I have traveled this world with as well.